Amazon Stock Is On Fire After Stellar First Quarter Earnings Amid Prime Membership Price Hike

 Amazon stock is on fire after the e-commerce juggernaut reported better-than-expected first-quarter earnings that easily beat Wall Street analyst estimates on both net income and revenue.

 Interestingly, there has not been much push-back from consumers even though Amazon CEO Jeff Bezos raised the price of Amazon Prime memberships by 20 percent.
-Starting on May 11, the annual Amazon Prime membership fee will be $119, up from $99.
+Starting on May 11, the annual Amazon Prime membership fee will increase to $119 from $99.

 In a press release April 26, Amazon reported first quarter earnings of $1.6 billion, or $3.27 a share, up from $724 million, or $1.48 a share, last year.
 Revenue for the first quarter ended March 31 surged to $51 billion from $35.7 billion a year ago — a spike of 43 percent.